The causes of breast cancer aren't fully understood, making it difficult to say why one woman may develop breast cancer and another may not.

 However, because breast cancer is the most common cancer in women, it's possible for it to occur in more than one family member by chance.

-Most cases of breast cancer don't run in families, but particular genes known as BRCA1 and BRCA2 can increase your risk of developing both breast and ovarian cancer.
+Most cases of breast cancer do not run in families, but particular genes known as BRCA1 and BRCA2 can increase your risk of developing both breast and ovarian cancer.
 It's possible for these genes to be passed on from a parent to their child.

 Other newly detected genes, such as TP53 and CHEK 2, are also associated with an increased risk of breast cancer.